 Fountains & Location

-The Bellagio Fountains perform every 30 minutes in the afternoon and every 15 minutes after 8 PM, with shows running until midnight on weekdays and 1 AM on weekends.
-The fountain show is free to watch from the Strip sidewalk, but watching it from a Fountain View room — particularly the evening performances set to Sinatra or Andrea Bocelli — is a fundamentally different and superior experience.
+The Bellagio Fountains perform every 30 minutes in the afternoon (noon–8pm) and every 15 minutes after 8pm, with shows running until midnight on weekdays and 1am on weekends.
+The fountain show is free to watch from the Strip sidewalk, but watching it from a Fountain View room — particularly the evening performances — is a fundamentally different and superior experience.
+The show runs approximately 3–5 minutes per performance and uses 1,200 nozzles, 4,500 lights, and 22 million gallons of water.

 The center-Strip location is the Bellagio's most durable competitive advantage.
 The hotel is within walking distance of Caesars Palace, the ARIA, the Cosmopolitan, the Park MGM, and the High Roller observation wheel.
-The CityCenter complex (ARIA, Vdara, Crystals) is directly adjacent.
+The CityCenter complex (ARIA, Vdara, Crystals) is directly adjacent via a covered walkway.
 This concentration of dining, entertainment, and shopping options within a 10-minute walk is unmatched anywhere on the Strip.
+If you want to walk to everything without taking a cab or rideshare, the Bellagio is the best base on the Strip.

 Dining